-The primary treatments for osteoarthritis involve using anti-inflammatories, reducing movement of the joint, and taking nutritional supplements to support synovial fluid and collagen production.
+The primary treatments for osteoarthritis involve anti-inflammatories, reducing movement of the joint, and taking nutritional supplements to support synovial fluid and cartilage production.

-Unlike rheumatoid arthritis, osteoarthritis can be cured depending on the severity of the condition and willingness of the patient to change diet and lifestyle habits dramatically.
+Unlike rheumatoid arthritis, osteoarthritis can be cured depending on the severity of the condition and willingness of the patient to change diet and lifestyle habits.

 There are two ways you should consider using CBD when treating arthritis — topically and internally.
 Both have their own positives and negatives, but the best treatment will involve a combination of both.

 Let’s explore each form of application in detail.

 CBD oil enters the joints from inside the body.
 It’s absorbed through the gut, passes into the bloodstream, and then travels to the joints via the blood.
 This allows the active ingredients to reach deeper tissues within the joints.